wspgnl/SIMATIC-AX-Workshop-NL/doc/3-exportToTia.md

 3. Open a library using the open library button
 4. Find your AX project and open the **TIAPortalLibrary.al18** file located in the **bin/TIAPortalLibrary** folder.
 5. Drag the MotorWrapper FB from the library into the Main ob, and see what happens.
+6. Open one of the library blocks, note that these are write protected.
+This is due to the code directly being compiled from ST to machine code in AX.

 ![drawing](./images/tialib.png)